Online Firefighting on Cactus Graphs: Cactus graphs

-\begin{lemma} The partition $\mathcal{P}^*$ is a proper, cycle-respecting partition of $\optset$. \end{lemma} \fullversion{ \begin{proof} By Lemma~\vref{lem:non-redundant}, a non-redundant optimal solution on a cactus graph protects at most two vertices on the same cycle.
+\begin{proof} By Lemma~\ref{lem:non-redundant}, a non-redundant optimal solution on a cactus graph protects at most two vertices on the same cycle.
 According to the definition of Type-$c$ parts, $\partition$ is cycle-respecting.

 By the definition of delayers that cannot cover the delayed vertex, in a cactus graph, a vertex cannot be delayed by a non-cycle vertex.
-Moreover, every delayed vertex is delayed by exactly one non-delayed vertex $\vopt_p \in \optset$ (since we define the delayers as strictly delaying the time the fire will reach), and there is no other vertex protected by $\opt$ in the cycle that contains $\vopt_p$.
-Thus, any delayed non-cycle vertex is ``attached'' to its delayer, which is a single cycle vertex on a cycle, and belongs to a Type-$b$ part.
+Moreover, every delayed vertex is delayed by exactly one non-delayed vertex $\vopt_p \in \optset$ (since we define the delayers as strictly delaying the time the fire will reach).
+Then, either there is no other vertex protected by $\opt$ in the cycle that contains $\vopt_p$, or the other vertex protected by $\opt$ in this cycle was also delayed by $\vopt_p$.
+Thus, any delayed non-cycle vertex is ``attached'' to its delayer, which, in the former case, is a single cycle vertex on a cycle, and belongs to a Type-$b$ part, and in the latter case, is a pair of protected cycle vertices of which at least one is not delayed, and belongs to a Type-$c$ part.
 Furthermore, consider any pair of cycle vertices on the same cycle that are both protected by $\opt$ and delayed by another cycle vertex in $\optset$.
 These two vertices will also belong to the Type-$b$ part that corresponds to their delayer.
-Therefore, every vertex in $\optset$ is captured by exactly one part. \end{proof} }
+Therefore, every vertex in $\optset$ is captured by exactly one part. \end{proof}

 \paragraph*{Charging function $\charging$} We define the charging function $\charging: \partition \to 2^{\algset}$ according to the type of parts.

 \runtitle{Type-$\mathbf{a}$ part.} If the Type-$a$ part $\parta$ exists, it is charged to $\charging(\parta)$, which consists of the vertices $\valg_t$ corresponding to all $\vopt_t \in \parta$.
 Moreover, if $\valg_t$ is a cycle vertex, then all of its peers on the same cycle are also included in $\charging(\parta)$.
 That is, $\charging(\parta) = \bigcup_{\vopt_t \in \parta}\bigl(\{\valg_t\} \cup \{\text{peers of } \valg_t \mid \valg_t \text{ is a cycle vertex}\}\bigl)$.